v2sCollections/Constellation/README.md

 - ⛔ It Is important that you READ the following Installation guide to fully understand everything clearly.
 It is a simple step-by-step guide.

 ## [Install time](https://)

-This is a large collection I recommend purchasing a Nexus premium account even just for 1 month to install the collection it will make installation much easier.
-And you can just cancel the subscription after the installation if you wish.

 **Premium Users**: Takes 10 Min + Semi-automatic.
 You can be AFK with a few Install menus at the end of the installation.\
 **Free Users:** Takes 20 Min + Semi-automatic.
 You will have to click on download for each mod one by one.